wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-linux-information.md

 ## HDFS, Azure Blob storage, and storage best practices

 In most Hadoop distributions, HDFS is backed by local storage on the machines in the cluster.
-While this is efficient, it can be costly for a cloud-based solution where you are charged hourly for compute resources.
+While this is efficient, it can be costly for a cloud-based solution where you are charged hourly or by minute for compute resources.

 HDInsight uses Azure Blob storage as the default store, which provides the following benefits: